MichaelCurrin/code-cookbook/recipes/shell/ssh/access/allow-login-by-ssh-key.md

 ## Why

 This is secure as a machine is configured to accept SSH access from known public keys (which have the appropriate private key too).
 So that a password prompt is not given.

 A password is much easier to crack than a long SSH key.
 And while you have to remember a password and type it, you don't have to enter a password for SSH because it is based on a trust.
 You can also add a password to an SSH key if you really want.

 This approach works best when login by password is also disabled - see another guide in this folder.
 See [Disable Password Login][] page.

-[Disable Password Login]: {{ site.baseurl }}{% link recipes/shell/ssh/access/disable-password-login.md %}
+[Disable Password Login]: {% link recipes/shell/ssh/access/disable-password-login.md %}

 ## Steps